vinber/magrit/CONTRIBUTING.md

 ### Testing

 The tests are intended to be played on Travis CI but also locally.
-We use [selenium](https://www.seleniumhq.org/) WebDriver to "talk" to the browser an automate testing actions.
+We use [selenium](https://www.seleniumhq.org/) WebDriver to "talk" to the browser and automate testing actions.

 Before running tests you need to download [ChromeDriver](http://chromedriver.chromium.org/downloads) and include its location in your `PATH` environment variable.